Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 18. **The object manager outlives the canvas.** It is a pinia singleton, and on re-entry gestures are wired before `init(canvas)` rebinds `c`.
 Anything reading `c` outside a seam must tolerate a disposed canvas.
+19. **Never bake while a multi-step mutation is in progress.** A history op — or any scene edit spanning an `await` — must hold the engine's mutation window (`setMutating`).
+A bake landing between its yields rasterizes a torn scene and stores it as a FRESH tile, which nothing invalidates again: permanent wrong pixels, e.g. holes that survive an undo.
+20. **Repair the region that changed, not the tile that contains it.** A tile is the cache granularity, not the edit granularity. `dirtyRects` already records where the edit was — use it.
+A full tile rebuild for a thin erase trail is 10-50x the necessary work on a dense board.
+21. **A partial repair may only mark a tile fresh if it covered everything the tile owed.** `dirtyRects` is the record of what is owed; repaint the union of it and whatever the caller asked for, or decline.
+Storing a tile as current while an unrepainted region is still recorded produces permanently wrong pixels that no later invalidation will fix.
+22. **A snapshot restored from history is not automatically valid.** It captures the state at capture time.
+Anything undone since (everything on the redo stack) must be re-subtracted before the object goes back on the canvas — otherwise restoring it silently re-applies an edit the user already undid.